web-platform-tests/rfcs/rfcs/address_space_overrides.md

 This approach would have the web platform test runner configure additional loopback network devices and assign them `private` and `public` IP addresses.
+Alternatively, the test runner could probably reroute traffic heading for these IP addresses to `127.0.0.1` through some iptables magic.
 Then we could configure the hosts file to resolve specific domains to those IP addresses, and test the whole shebang end to end.

 This approach's main pro is that it truly is an end to end test of the feature, exercising production code to its full extent.
 By virtue of requiring no test-only hooks, it also requires no work on the part of browser developers.

 Its main con is that it requires the test runner to have system privileges.
+One could design around that by restricting system privileges to the test setup phase.
+That refactoring however would require a fair amount of work to ensure no setup step is broken because of the IP address hijacking.

 Additionally, it requires work to support for each test execution environment.

-Finally, it arguably requires the purchase of a public IP address for our use, in order to avoid running into conflicts someday down the road.
+Finally, it arguably requires the purchase of a public IP address for our use.
+If not, then we open ourselves up to esoteric failures due to the hijacking of a legitimate IP address for test purposes, likely in a long enough time for everyone to have forgotten the existence of this hack.

 ### Extend WebDriver